 Continue discarding half and feeding your starter twice a day for between two and four days, until your starter is very bubbly and has a nice, fruity smell.
 After about a week, your starter should be ready to use.

 4. Using Your Starter

 Simply measure out what you need and put the rest of the starter in a jar.
 At this point, you can either continue feeding it twice a day or store it in the fridge, though you’ll need to remove it to room temperature and begin feeding it again twice a day until it begins bubbling and developing its aroma again before using it in a new recipe.

-For more tips, consider looking at our very own sourdough starter recipe.
+For more tips, consider consider reading 3 Secrets to a Sweet Sourdough.
 As for what to do with your starter, try some of our favorite sourdough recipes: